decision-labs/libpq.framework/README.md

-#libpq.framework for iOS 8.x
+# libpq.framework for iOS 11

-**An XCode project to compile your own libpq.framework for iOS 8.x**
+**An XCode project to compile your own libpq.framework for iOS 11.x**

 [libpq](http://www.postgresql.org/docs/current/interactive/libpq.html) is a set of library functions that allow client programs to pass queries to the [PostgreSQL](http://www.postgresql.org/) backend database server and to receive the results of these sql queries.